 When are there Steady Steps Classes in NWL?

-If you think you might want to take part in this programme, or know someone that would benefit, please contact Emily Rodbourne directly on firstname.lastname@example.org or 01530 454755 for more information and to book.
+If you think you might want to take part in one of these programmes, or know someone that would benefit, please contact Emily Rodbourne directly on email@example.com or 01530 454755 for more information, to register interest and to book.
 Booking is essential as spaces are limited.

 We have courses that are already running but no longer accepting bookings at:

 Hugglescote Community Centre (two programmes run here)

 Castle Donington Methodist Church

 Christ Church, Coalville

 Hood Park Leisure centre (two programmes run here)